thunder-el/Gabriel/README.md

 # Gabriel
-Aspirante a programador
+Aspirante a programador;
  Estudante da Cruzeiro do Sul